-Brief Encounter – the muzungu’s complete guide to Kenya’s SGR ‘Madaraka Express’ train between Nairobi and Mombasa
+Brief Encounter – the muzungu’s complete guide to Kenya’s Standard Gauge Railway (SGR) ‘Madaraka Express’ train between Nairobi and Mombasa

 Ah, the romance of train journeys!

 My love affair with trains started as a child when my Mum and I would take an occasional train journey to London.
 As the train pulled into the stately St Pancras station, passengers would pull down windows to open the heavy doors and jump from the still-moving train onto the platform.
 I can still feel the reverberations of those doors slamming shut behind them.
 I can smell the diesel.
 I can hear the whistle as the train gets ready to depart.

 European culture resonates with train imagery: grand architecture, long cross-country journeys, meetings with strangers.
 The 1945 film Brief Encounter is centred around a railway station and is regarded – in Britain at least – as one of the best romantic films of all time.
 It’s a personal favourite, for its unspoken desires, and the dramatic tension between the two lead actors.
 The station’s night time setting heightens the drama of this clandestine affair.

 My love for the railways was rekindled in East Africa when my friend Amy and I took the Rift Valley Railways commuter train across Kampala.

 However, the romance was to be short-lived: the first stop was the abattoir.
 Sadly, this Rift Valley Railways train is already out of service.
 (How?
 Why?
 Grrrr!)

 Nonetheless, the short 20 minute journey fired my imagination and had me researching the Uganda Railway and its history.
 This led to a far bigger adventure: traveling from Nairobi to Mombasa on the infamous Lunatic Express – a journey many had warned me against taking.
 It took us an incredible 23 hours… in a heatwave no less.